yboussard/twistranet/README.txt

-This is the TwistraNet project!
+This is the twistranet project!

-(c)2010 NumeriCube
+(c)2011 NumeriCube

 About
 =====

-TwistraNet is an Enterprise Social Software.
+twistranet is an Enterprise Social Software.
 It's a Social Network you can use to help people collaborate.
 And it is also a nice CMS (Content Management System) with a social focus.

+twistranet is published under the termes of the GNU Affero General Public License v3.

 Requirements
 ============